Primary School Admission Information

 As you may be aware, all children aged 3 and 4 years old have a universal offer of 15 hours Nursery provision.
-From September 2017, working Parents will be offered an additional 15 hours if the following criteria is met:
+Working Parents are offered an additional 15 hours if the following criteria is met:

 - earning less than £100 000 a year